alishafazal/hangman-project-3/README.md

 ## UX

-### Application purpose
+### Application Purpose
-To allow users to be entertained and challenged through guessing an unknown word with a limited amount of guesses.
+To allow users to be entertained and challenged by guessing an unknown word with a limited amount of guesses.

-### Application goals
+### Application Goals
-To expand users vocabulary and to provide a fun learning experience.
+To expand users vocabulary and to provide a fun learning experience for all.

 ### Audience
 As the game depicts an image of the hangman being hung when the game has been lost, the target audience is 15 years and over.